Why I Practice Family Law in New Jersey

 Armed with both practical family law experience and specialized knowledge, I’m confident that I can help you and your loved ones resolve your family law issue.
 I realize that these sensitive matters require exploring all your options and carefully selecting a legal professional whom you can trust to move your case forward with compassion and diligence.

-Linda Piff (Of Counsel)
+Linda Piff (Retired)

 Linda trains other professionals throughout the tristate area in this unique legal specialty.